devMEremenko/XcodeBenchmark/ReadMe.md

 2. Close `XcodeBenchmark.xcworkspace` project.
 2. Remove `DerivedData` folder at `/Users/username/Library/Developer/Xcode/DerivedData`.
 3. Reboot and cool down your Mac.
+4. Connect to the power adapter if you use MacBook.
-4. Make sure `Login Items` list is empty: System Preferences -> Users and Groups -> User -> Login Items.
+5. Make sure `Login Items` list is empty: System Preferences -> Users and Groups -> User -> Login Items.

 ## Running a test